 Bianchi has been building bicycles in Treviglio, Italy, for over 130 years, making it one of the oldest surviving bike brands in the world.
 Nowadays most of the parts and frames are produced in Taiwan but the Treviglio factory remains the brand’s headquarters and ensures quality control.

-First and foremost, Bianchi produces competitive level aerodynamic road bikes like those used world-famous races like the Tour de France.
+First and foremost, Bianchi produces competitive-level aerodynamic road bikes like those used in world-famous races like the Tour de France.
 However, its full range does include several top-quality mountain bikes, e-bikes, and hybrids.

 Bianchi Road Bikes

 Most Bianchi road bikes come in both disc brake and caliper brake varieties and with several different groupset options, including:

 - Campagnolo Super Record EPS (12-speed)